Here is a list of common of these tax forms needed to prepare a tax return (some may not apply to you)

 The Form 1099 is an informational tax form that captures economic activity that is then reported to you and the tax authorities.
 The primary purpose of the form is to ensure you are reporting your taxable income.
 The forms are typically required to be sent to you on or before January 31st each year.
 The same information is due to the IRS on or before February 28th (March 30th if the form is filed electronically).

-Beginning this year, nonemployee compensation will be reported to you on 1099 NEC.
+Nonemployee compensation is reported to taxpayers on Form 1099 NEC.
 In prior years, this income was reported in box 7 of form 1099 MISC.
 So if you are a consultant or work for Uber or any other gig economy job, you will need to look for this form.

 Reports payments that credit card companies processed on a businesses behalf.